fp7-netide/IDE/README.md

 ### Vagrant does not start when running a launch configuration

+If Vagrant displays the error message `The box 'ubuntu/trusty32' could not be found`, make sure you have installed a recent version of vagrant.
+For example, the version in the repositories for Ubuntu 14.04 LTS (1.4.3-1) is too old.
+After upgrading Vagrant, it may be necessary to remove the directory `~/.vagrant.d`.

 If your vagrant executable is not in a standard location (`/usr/bin/vagrant` or `C:\Hashicorp\Vagrant\bin\vagrant.exe`) you have to enter your custom location under "Window -> Preferences -> NetIDE".

+### Generating mininet configurations fails with "The chosen operation is not currently available"

+This error occurs if the projects in the `plugins`-folder have not been imported properly.
+They have to be imported as Projects, or, in the case of `eu.netide.configuration`, as General Projects.
+The simplest way to do this is to right-click the `plugins`-folder in the Git perspective and choosing "Import Projects..." from the menu.

 ### Compiler errors after pulling